sudharshanpaul/Fetal-Health-Predictor/README.md

 ---

-## 🚀 Demo

-You can launch the interactive Streamlit app here *(update with your deployed link if hosted on Streamlit Cloud or Hugging Face)*.

----

 ## 📊 Problem Statement

 Accurate and early prediction of fetal health status is critical for reducing infant mortality and ensuring timely medical interventions.
 Traditional analysis of CTG data can be subjective and error-prone.
 This project automates the analysis using supervised machine learning models to classify fetal health into: